 DPC knew that there were significant problems with the way websites had been built across the Victorian Government, with most sites being built on an ad-hoc basis.
 The result was over 900 vic.gov.au domains (plus an unknown number of sites on .com, com.au, etc. domains), built using different content management systems (CMSs) and on different platforms.
 DPC described this fragmentation as a ‘technology debt’ with significant implications on costs, efficiencies and cybersecurity.

-DPC knew the Victorian Government needed a unified approach, and put the Single Digital Presence (SDP) project out to tender.
+DPC knew the Victorian Government needed a unified approach, a whole-of-government digital platform, and put the Single Digital Presence (SDP) project out to tender.